Cannabis in Oregon: Cultivation

-Large indoor and outdoor growing operations have been discovered on private, state, and forest lands, with plants numbering in the thousands.
-Allegedly large outdoor growing operations run by Mexican cartels drug trafficking were assumed to be operating in remote locations.
+Large indoor and outdoor growing operations have been discovered on private, state, and forest lands, with plants numbering in thousands.
+Allegedly, large outdoor growing operations run by Mexican cartels drug trafficking were assumed to be operating in remote locations.
 Highly potent cannabis grown in Oregon is consumed locally, and distributed to other parts of the U.S.

-In 1988, due to the success of the DEA's Campaign Against Marijuana Planting in California, Oregon rivaled California nationally in cannabis production.
+In 1988, due to the success of the DEA's Campaign against Marijuana Planting in California, Oregon rivaled California nationally in cannabis production.
 In the 1990s, Oregon was a national leader in indoor cannabis cultivation, along with California, Washington, Kentucky and South Florida.
 For the decade ending in 1991, the DEA considered Oregon the "nation's cradle of indoor marijuana growing."
 In 2006, Oregon was the fourth largest indoor cannabis producing state, and the tenth largest cannabis producing state overall.

+In Oregon, medical cannabis patients are allowed to grow up to six mature plants and 12 non-flowering plants in their residences.
+Designated growers in Oregon can cultivate up to six mature plants, 12 immature plants that are 24 inches or taller, and 36 immature plants below 24 inches for each patient they are responsible for.
+However, designated growers must acquire a marijuana grow site registration card for each patient.
+It's important to note that individuals with multiple convictions of Class A or Class B felonies are prohibited from growing marijuana in Oregon, as stated in Section 475C.792 of the Oregon Medical Marijuana Act.

 Events and attitudes

 According to Nick Budnick of the Willamette Week, medical marijuana has "helped legitimize pot culture in Oregon."
 In 2005, Multnomah County Circuit Judge Doug Beckman said "I think there's a broader social acceptance for users of marijuana.
 And gradually there's increasing public pressure, I think, to decriminalize marijuana."

 In 2007, nearly 20,000 people attended the third annual Hempstalk Festival at Sellwood Riverfront Park in Portland, Oregon.
 While organizers insisted smoking would not be tolerated, the smell of marijuana lingered in the air and some festival goers chose to consume various forms of cannabis foods.
 No festival attendees were arrested.

 The first International Cannabis Business Conference (ICBC) took place in Portland, on September 13 and 14, 2014, at the Oregon Convention Center.
 The conference brought together entrepreneurs, professionals and advocates from across the globe, with the goal to further mainstream the global cannabis industry.
 The ICBC is a collaboration between veteran activists Anthony Johnson, Alex Rogers and Debby Goldsberry.
 Johnson has served as chief petitioner of statewide cannabis reforms and is currently Director of the Oregon Cannabis Industry Association; Rogers is CEO of Northwest Alternative Health and lead producer of the Oregon Medical Marijuana Business Conference; Goldsberry is a co-founder of the Berkeley Patients Group and serves as an ambassador for Magnolia Wellness.
 The ICBC further cements Portland as a prominent locale for cannabis activism.